Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 > ## Receiving Commands
 >
-> Command handlers are functions defined into their own file in a `Commands` directory.
-This make it easier to reload a specific command for debugging.
+> Command handlers are functions defined into its own file. *This make it easier to reload a specific command for debugging.*
+>
+> Server Command Handlers are inside `client/MyModName/ServerCommands/`.
+> Client Command Handlers are inside `server/MyModName/ClientCommands/`.

-> > Check the template commands `Ping & Pong` to see how it works.
+> Check template commands **Ping** & **Pong** to see how it works.

 ---